NeuroTechX/ntx_slack_archive/random.md

  >Guys, I have a question.
 In my lab, I have elaborated a design of a cheap an affordable optical imager of the brain activity in rats in vivo.
 It is made of diodes, an arduino controller and a camera with some software.
 The whole setup costs less than 100 bucks.
 I don't think the novelty is enough for a peer review article.
 But what other sources should I consider to publish my device?

+8/28/2017 12:54 PM

+ **mvdoc** :

+ >mixhomx you can definitely consider putting a preprint up. from what youre describing, biorxiv (<http://www.biorxiv.org/>) could be a good place.